ETS-Android3/rate-app/README.md

 /* This defines buttons' text and stars' color. */ private String colorString = "#2244ED";

-/* This defines how many times the rate giving dialog is shown on login. */ private int showAt = 3;
+/* This defines how many times the rate giving dialog is shown on start. */ private int showAt = 3;

 ```